o2r-project/o2r-UI/README.md

 **UI container**

-The container for the UI is built locally based on `ui/Dockerfile`.
+The container for the development of the UI is built locally based on `ui/Dockerfile.dev`.
 Only the directory `/ui` is mounted into the container, so if dependencies in `ui/package.json` change, you must update the container with `docker-compose build ui`.

 **Running the platform**